truecoach/styleguides/ux-dev/class-naming-conventions.md

 /* Targets the exact ID in the 3rd-party content */ .third-party-markup [id='embed-element'] {}

-/* targets any ID that contains `embed-` in the 3rd-party content */ .third-party-markup [id*='embed-'] {}
+/* Targets any ID that contains `embed-` in the 3rd-party content */ .third-party-markup [id*='embed-'] {}
 ```

-For more on attribute selectors, read this [CSS-Tricks post](https://css-tricks.com/attribute-selectors/).
+For more on attribute selectors, read [CSS-Tricks "The Skinny on Attribute Selectors" post](https://css-tricks.com/attribute-selectors/).

 ## BEM Naming Conventions

 Use `.block__element--modifier` syntax for naming classes.
-Refer to [CSS Wizardry’s MindBEMding blog post](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) and the [BEM website](https://bem.info/method/definitions/).
+Refer to [CSS Wizardry’s "MindBEMding" blog post](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) and the [BEM website](https://bem.info/method/definitions/).

 ### Blocks